drug-design/course/docs/chapters/structure-based-design.md

 #### Design of Cyclohexanone Scaffold

-A new scaffold cyclohexanone derivative was then designed based on these concepts.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/design-cyclohexanone-scaffold-fd8296c7'><i class='fa fa-play' aria-hidden='true'></i></button>A new scaffold cyclohexanone derivative was then designed based on these concepts.
 *[nce]: New Chemical Entity: a compound not previously described.